Frequently Asked Questions

 Every insurance plan is different, so your best bet is to contact your insurance company directly to ask them what your policy covers.

 Mental health coverage is typically listed by provider type.
-You’ll want to ask if your plan covers Registered Psychotherapists.
-If you’re seeing an intern or a qualifying therapist, you’ll need to ask if they covered qualifying Registered Psychotherapists.
+You’ll want to confirm the designation of the therapist you are interested in working with, and ask if your plan covers their designations.
+Our therapist team at Roots in Wellness is made up of Registered Psychotherapists (RPs), Registered Psychotherapists (Qualifying), and Registered Social Workers (RSWs).
+If you’re seeing an intern or a qualifying therapist, you’ll need to ask if they covered qualifying Registered Psychotherapists under a supervised practice model.

 A Registered Psychotherapist (RP) is someone who has (in most cases) completed a Master’s Degree in Psychology and is registered with the College of Registered Psychotherapists of Ontario (CRPO).
 The CRPO is a governing body that RP’s have to report to, that governs the profession and ensures we’re working ethically and safely.